 On Sundays when the Homestead is open, volunteer blacksmiths demonstrate the old-time trade as they shape hot iron with ultimate patience into useful tools and household items.
 The clanging of hammer against iron and the glowing of the embers in the forge transport visitors back in time—to the era when the blacksmith was one of the most important tradesmen in the village, and Phineas Vaughan helped Joseph Glidden turn an ordinary coffee grinder into a revolutionary barbed-wire maker.

-Under the direction of head blacksmith Martin O'Connor, the Homestead’s Blacksmith Club is open to both experienced blacksmiths and those who would like to learn the craft and become volunteers.
-Pieces hand-forged by Homestead blacksmiths are available to purchase in the Gift Shop.
+Under the direction of head blacksmith Martin O'Connor, the shop is open to both experienced blacksmiths and those who would like to learn the craft and become volunteers.
+Pieces hand-forged by Homestead blacksmiths are available to purchase in the Gift Shop and support museum operations.

 The building housing the Phineas Vaughan Blacksmith Shop at the Glidden Homestead was originally a mill house on Glidden’s farm, so-called because of the windmill sitting atop the two-story structure.
 Besides providing the water source for the farm, it may have been where the farm hands slept.
 When central heat was installed in the home in 1909, the mill house housed the furnace and heating pipes ran through a backyard tunnel on the west side of the mill house into the home.
 The wooden portions of the building had long been deteriorated when the Homestead organization took over the property, with only the foundation remaining.